 Australian companies routinely seek approval of previous share distributions.
-As long as the prior issuances conform to ISS guidelines on share issuances in terms of dilution (see above), we routinely recommend in favor of such proposals.
+As long as the prior issuances conform to ISS guidelines on share issuances in terms of dilution (see above), ISS routinely recommends in favor of such proposals.

 BOARD OF DIRECTORS

 Director Age Limits